This article is composed of the following sections:

 Hackers distribute 'malware' -- bad programs that take control of your computer.
 Once inside, they can steal passwords, important documents, send spam, or launch an attacks against more valuable institutions - leaving your computer the apparent culprit.
 Only install software from reputable sources, and never allow websites to install toolbars or any other software unless you trust the site implicitly.
 Otherwise, you might discover that you are not the only one using your computer.

 To keep your computer safe and your passwords secure, you should scan daily for spyware and viruses.
-UCSD offers Sophos Antivirus free of charge to students, staff, and faculty.
-UCSD's Minimum Network Standards are a practical source of advice for maintaining a secure computer.
+UC San Diego offers Sophos Antivirus free of charge to students, staff, and faculty.
+UC San Diego's Minimum Network Standards are a practical source of advice for maintaining a secure computer.
 Many people also recommend running both Windows Defender and Ad-Aware to remove malware from your computer.

 If you have detected any malware on your computer, you should change your passwords as soon as possible.